arcticoder/energy/README.md

 ## Summary (research-stage)

 This repository aggregates research artifacts, analysis scripts, and prototype code for the arcticoder energy research ecosystem.
-Many statements in this document summarize model-derived results and demonstration artifacts.
-Numerical figures, reported reductions, and "operational"/"production" claims refer to outcomes from specific simulation and analysis configurations; they should be interpreted as research-stage findings that require independent verification, reproducibility checks, and additional uncertainty quantification before being treated as validated engineering capabilities.
-See `docs/` for raw outputs, configuration files, and UQ artifacts to reproduce and assess the reported results.
+The materials here represent research-stage results, model-derived findings, and demonstration artifacts.
+Numerical figures, reported reductions, and any operational or production-oriented phrasing describe outcomes observed under particular simulation or analysis configurations.
+These outcomes should be treated as preliminary: they require independent verification, reproducibility checks, and comprehensive uncertainty quantification before being considered validated engineering capabilities.
+See `docs/` for raw outputs, configuration files, and UQ artifacts that support reproduction and assessment of reported results.

 ## Related Repositories